ibrahim-sowunmi/ibs-site/content/posts/blog-beginnings.md

 draft: false
 language: en
 description: The OG blog post and the beginning for ibrahimsowunmi.com
 summary: I've decided to start blogging, kind of.
 I intially wrote this during my final year of university.
 As of today 2022-1-11, I'm rebuilding this site.
-It starteed out with the intention of being a blog/CV and now it's a hobby project.
+It started out with the intention of being a blog/CV and now it's a hobby project.
 Continue reading for a throwback to my original thought process.
 A year later and it already makes me cringe slightly despite there being little to no change in me. :/
 Tags: ["personal"]
 ---